EatPrilosec/ESDE-2-XBMC/README.md

 ES-DE is a VERY capable Emulationstation frontend for desktop environments.
 Conveniently, it stores its metadata almost the exact same way [Rocky5's XBMC-EmuStation](https://github.com/Rocky5/XBMC-Emustation/tree/master)

-this is a simple tool I made to convert/copy scraped metadata from ES-DE to the directory structure used by Rocky5's XBMC-EmuStation, and convert the gamelist.xml files for separate synopsis files.
+this is a simple tool I made to convert/copy scraped metadata from ES-DE to the directory structure used by Rocky5's XBMC-EmuStation, and convert the gamelist.xml files to separate synopsis files.

 This method:
 - supports your personal rom naming scheme